 The human skeleton is literally the backbone and frame of our bodies.
 We need it to keep our bodies upright; without it we would be a puddle on the ground.
-Kids of all ages are both fascinated and a little scared of the skeleton.
+Have fun with your kids and educate them about the human skeleton by making any of these six models.
 These models can be made in the classrooms, at home school or for a fun craft on a rainy afternoon.
-Each can be as simple or complicated as you want it to be, depending on the amount of detail you put in.
+Each can be as simple or as complicated as you want it to be, depending on the amount of detail you put in.

-If you are ready for a little more challenge in making your skeleton, try one of these suggestions.
 Using nine clean, recycled milk jugs, some string, a glue gun, scissors and a hole punch, you can have a skeleton in a little over an hour.
 Glue the spouts of two bottles together with hot glue.
 Trim one bottle to become the rib cage.
 Add a half bottle at the bottom of the ribs for the pelvic bone.
 Cut bones from the rest of the jugs, hole punch the ends and tie together to make a completed skeleton.
 You can also make a similar skeleton using painted wooden spools and white wooden beads to be the joints.
-This particular skeleton can be quite expensive and time-consuming so you might want to just try a section of a skeleton, like a hand.
+This particular skeleton can be quite time-consuming, so you might want to just try a section of a skeleton, like a hand.

 Purchase a black sweatsuit, black gloves and socks and white knitted cap.
 There are many ways to add a skeleton to the sweatsuit, such as painting directly onto the suit with white fabric paint, sewing fabric bones onto the suit or using a bonding material to stick fabric bones on the suit.
 You can also use white electrical tape or medical tape to make the bones.
 Add as much detail as you wish, including the hand and foot bones on the gloves and socks.
 Children can watch how bones move by performing actions while wearing the sweatsuit or watching each other move.